Local structures on stratified spaces: Resolving singularities to corners

 We refer to the value $\partial_T \ov{X}$ as the \emph{$T$-face} (of $\ov{X}$), and the value $\ov{\partial}_T \ov{X}$ as the \emph{closed $T$-face} (of $\ov{X}$).
 We use the special notation ${\sf int}(\ov{X}):= \partial_\emptyset \ov{X}$ which we refer to as the \emph{interior} of $\ov{X}$. \end{definition}

 \begin{example}[Basic corners] We follow up on Example~\ref{corners}.
 Let $I$ be a finite set, and let $T\subset I$ be a subset.
-Let $X$ be a stratified space.
+Let $X$ be a conically smooth stratified space.
 Consider the stratified space $(\RR_{\geq 0})^T \times X$.
 The composite continuous map

-is manifestly topologically coCartesian, thereby witnessing this stratified space as a stratified space with $\langle I\rangle$-corners. \end{example}
+is manifestly topologically coCartesian, thereby witnessing this conically smooth stratified space as having $\langle I\rangle$-corners. \end{example}

 \begin{remark} We point out that the action of $\Sigma_I$ on the stratified space $(\RR_{\geq 0})^I$ does \emph{not} lift to an action as a stratified space \emph{with $\langle I\rangle$-corners}.
 This observation has the consequence that, there are stratified spaces with ``permutable corners,'' in the sense of Example~\ref{example.perm.corners}, that do not admit a $\langle I\rangle$-structure. \end{remark}